The United States Congress designated the Popo Agie Wilderness (map

 ) in 1984 and it now has a total of 101,870 acres

 All of this wilderness is located in Wyoming

 to the west.

 In a Smithsonian Institute report issued in 1879, it was said of the Wind River Mountains, "when a good Indian dies, he falls into a beautiful stream of bright, fresh water, and is carried to the pleasant grounds [of the Winds]. . . . " The temperature rarely exceeds 80 degrees Fahrenheit, but it may plunge to 40 below zero in the winter.
-Snow may fall any day of the year, and most of the precipitation is snow.
-There are occasional heavy rains in summer, and light afternoon thunderstorms are common.
+Snow may fall any day of the year.
+During summer, there are occasional heavy rains and afternoon thunderstorms are common.

-Many miles of trails attract a relatively large number of visitors, which has led to a few restrictions on camping in some areas.
-Check with the district ranger.
-The Popo Agie Falls Trail quickly takes you into the silence of the Wilderness.
-Nearby Lander is the site of the international headquarters of the National Outdoor Leadership School (NOLS).
-In town you can find anything--major and minor--to outfit your Wilderness trip.
+Many miles of trails attract a relatively large number of visitors, which has led to resource-protecting restrictions on camping and travel.
+Check with the Washakie or Wind River Ranger Districts (located in Lander and Dubois, respectively).
+Lander is the site of the international headquarters of the National Outdoor Leadership School (NOLS).